mperdeck/jsnlog/README.md

 ## Why JSNLog?

-The focus of JSNLog is on letting you log events in your JavaScript running on a browser, getting that log data back to your web server and storing it there.
+JSNLog lets you log events in your client side JavaScript code, get that log data back to your web server and store it there.

 This makes it different from other JavaScript logging libraries.
 These either focus on logging to the browser's console, making them useful only during debugging.
 Or they are essentially ports of log4j to JavaScript, making them rather bloated.